Preeyal/Preeyal/README.md

+##Hello fellow engineers!
+Preeyal is the owner of this account.
-- 👋 Hi, I’m @Preeyal
+- 👋 I'm Data Enthusiast
-- 👀 I’m interested in Data Analytics
+- 👀 I’m currently working on Data Analytics Projects
-- 🌱 I’m currently learning Python and Tableau
+- 🌱 Every day I learn about Tableau & Microsoft Excel
-- 💞️ I’m well versed in MS excel ,SQL and will be updating my data analytics projcts in the nearest future.
+- 💞️ Open for collaboration

 <!---